snaptopixel/kitchenplan-config/README.md

 ## Totally Random OSX Stuff That I Don't Have A Place For

 ### Mail.app :heart: Gmail Accounts
+I really wanted to use Mail.app with my Gmail accounts, but it can be tricky.
+The following things helped me get it set up pretty nicely:

 - Any Gmail labels with a `/` in them will cause Mail.app to eat cpu, spin up fans and basically go bonkers.
 Quit Mail.app, rename them in Gmail's web interface and reopen mail.